voidnologo/voidnologo.github.io/pages/2_about.md

 ### Teaching Youth to Code

-Talk I gave at Pyowa about my experiences teach youth to code.
+Talk I gave at Pyowa about my experiences teaching youth to code.
 I wander around a lot, and the camera went very red.
 Sorry.

 [Slides for the presentation](http://www.pyowa.org/static/pdf/TeachYouth.pdf)